Learn

 3. To see more than the sample list provided, upgrade to a paid account.

-Try a broad search of colleges, especially if you are looking for colleges that can offer their student merit.
-By casting a wide net, such as all colleges where student GPA and test scores are at or above a college’s 75th percentile, you can see more schools.
+Try a broad search of colleges, especially if you are looking for colleges that can offer their students merit.
+By casting a wide net, such as all colleges where your student’s GPA and test scores are at or above a college’s 75th percentile, you can see more schools.
 Then, sort by the average merit amount to narrow down schools that offer the most aid.

 In this article: